 In addition to selecting chloride as the marker for sea salt, the analysis was simplified by assuming that the sea salt consists of sodium chloride only.
 Thus, the measured chloride concentration has been scaled by a factor of 1.648.
 An alternative approach would be to scale by 1.809 to take account of the full composition of sea salt.
 The composition of sea salt is dominated by chloride and sodium.
 Other components contributing more than 1% by mass are sulphate, magnesium, calcium and potassium.
 Sulphate is already explicitly included in the modelled concentrations and a sea salt correction has not been applied to the measured concentrations used in the PCM model.
 Adding a further sea salt sulphate component would lead to double counting.
-The other components (magnesium, calcium and potassium) have, in effect, been treated as sodium by the use of a scaling
+The other components (magnesium, calcium and potassium) have, in effect, been treated as sodium by the use of a scaling factor of 1.648.
+The ratio of (chloride + sodium) to chloride in sea salt is 1.552, while the ratio of (chloride + sodium + magnesium + calcium + potassium) to chloride is 1.658.
+Thus, the simplification of sea salt as pure sodium chloride has not had a large impact on the total mass assumed apart from the contribution from sea salt sulphate, which, as a simplification, has been included with the rest of the sulphate as anthropogenic.

-6.3.7 Contributions from area sources
+5.3.7 Contributions from area sources

-Figure 6.8 shows the calibration of the area source model.
+Figure 5.8 shows the calibration of the area source model.
 The modelling method makes use of an ADMS derived dispersion kernel to calculate the contribution to ambient concentrations at a central receptor location from area source emissions within a 33 km x 33 km square surrounding each receptor.
-Hourly sequential meteorological data from WRF in 2021 was used to construct the dispersion kernels, as described in Appendix 5 - Dispersion kernels for the area source model.
-A total of 46 background monitoring sites within the national network had sufficient data capture for PM{10} and $PM{2.5}$ in 2021 to be used to calibrate the model.
-Only sites with valid data for PM{10} and $PM{2.5}$ have been used to calibrate the PM{10} and $PM{2.5}$ models, as described in Section 6.1.
+Hourly sequential meteorological data from WRF in 2023 was used to construct the dispersion kernels, as described in Appendix 5 Dispersion kernels for the area source model.
+A total of 65 background monitoring sites within the national network had sufficient data capture for PM{10} and $PM{2.5}$ in 2023 to be used to calibrate the model.
+Only sites with valid data for PM{10} and $PM{2.5}$ have been used to calibrate the PM10 and PM{2.5} models, as described in Section 5.1.

-Revised methods introduced in the 2011 assessment (Brookes et al., 2012) for modelling the contributions to PM10 from SNAP 2 (domestic and non-domestic combustion) and SNAP 3 (combustion in industry) area sources were used and have been described in Section 4.3.5.
+Revised methods introduced in the 2011 assessment (Brookes et al., 2012) for modelling the contributions to PM{10} from SNAP 2 (domestic and non-domestic combustion) and SNAP 3 (combustion in industry) and SNAP 8 shipping area sources were used and have been described in Section 3.3.5.